mattg317/mongo_with_mLab/03-Stu_pymongo_mlab/Unsolved/README.md

 * For each number of favorite movies, ask the user to name one.

-* Store the results in side a dictionary.
+* Store the results inside a dictionary.

 * Store the dictionary into an mLab hosted database using pymongo.